 Competitive advantage – rigorous client on-boarding process, customizes service to their taste and budget

 This describes why clients should choose Stefanie.
-She does her homework up front to make sure the client in satisfied.
+She does her homework up front and customizes each quote she makes sure the client in satisfied.